 - 1 yellow onion, chopped

-- 3 carrots, cut into coins
+- 3 large carrots, cut into coins

 - 3 cloves garlic, chopped

-- 12 cups water
+- 8 cups water

 - 1/2 cup pearl barley

-- Heat oil in a large heavy-bottomed pot over medium-high heat.
+Heat oil in a large heavy-bottomed pot over medium-high heat.
 Once shimmering, add oxtails (you might have to do this in batches depending on the size of your pot).
 Cook until browned on all sides, about 8 minutes total, then transfer to a plate.

-- Add onion and carrot to the pot and season with salt and pepper.
+- Saute vegetables.
+Add onion, celery and carrot to the pot and season with salt and pepper.
 Cook until just tender, about 5 minutes.
-Add garlic and cook 1 minute then add back the oxtail and any remaining juices on the plate.
+Add garlic and cook 1 minute more.
+Add oregano and bay leaves then add back the oxtail and any remaining juices on the plate.

-- When a sharp knife easily slips into the oxtails add the barley to the soup.
+- Add barley.
+When a sharp knife easily slips into the oxtails add the barley to the soup.
 Cover and cook for an additional 30 minutes.